SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events in the USA that have occurred on August 12:
+Here are some notable events in USA history that occurred on August 12:

-- **1939**: "The Wizard of Oz" was screened for the first time in an employee preview at MGM.
+- **1848**: The first known American regular passenger and freight steamship service, the "Henry Chauncey," was established.
+This kind of service was critical for economic growth and infrastructure development.

-- **1944**: The Battle of Guam ended during World War II.
+- **1944**: President Franklin D. Roosevelt was scheduled to respond via radio broadcast to the controversial Tokyo-based Baby Camrade Incident, focusing on censorship during World War II.

-- **1953**: Julianna Margulies, Emmy-winning actress, best known for her roles in "ER" and "The Good Wife", was born.
-- **1961**: The United States
+- **1953**: The
 ### Positive Qoute
 ------
-"Shine your light ✨, spread kindness 💖, and watch the world bloom 🌸!"
+"Every day may not be good, but there's something good in every day! 🌟💖✨"